sveltejs/kit/documentation/docs/25-build-and-deploy/70-adapter-cloudflare-workers.md

 For testing the build, you should use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) **version 3**.
 Once you have built your site, run `wrangler dev`.

+Under the hood, `adapter-cloudflare-workers` uses [getPlatformProxy](https://developers.cloudflare.com/workers/wrangler/api/#getplatformproxy) from Wrangler API for `platform` emulation.
+Further configuration can be passed to `getPlatformProxy` via the `platformProxy` option in your adapter config.

 ## Troubleshooting

 ### Worker size limits